-Unlike the rashes just mentioned, chickenpox is one of the most contagious of all childhood infections and a sure prescription to stay home.
+Unlike the rashes just mentioned, chickenpox is one of the most contagious of all childhood infections and certainly means your child is too sick for daycare.
 It begins as a flu-like illness (low-grade fever and tiredness), and the spots usually appear a day later.
 Initially, they resemble tiny bites over the back, chest, abdomen and face.
 I’ll frequently have patients waiting at my office door at 9:00 a.m. wondering if “these spots” could be early chickenpox.
 I pronounce them prickly heat or fleabites and dispatch the spotted baby to daycare.

 If you’re uncertain about your baby’s spots, circle a few with a felt-tipped pen; in a day, they’ll change from pimples to blisters if they’re chickenpox, and new crops will appear.
 After several days, the early spots will crust.
-Baby can return to daycare once all the spots are scabbed over, about a week after they first appear.
+Baby is no longer too sick for daycare once all the spots are scabbed over, about a week after they first appear.

 What’s wrong with this picture?
 First, head lice are no reflection on your housekeeping.
 They live in warm, crowded environments like classrooms and daycare, where they can easily pass from head to head as babies snuggle together.
 Lice don’t carry disease and are more of a nuisance than a medical problem.
 They reside deep in the hair, most commonly around the nape of the neck and around the ears.
 In return for a warm, fuzzy place to live, they often don’t bother the host, except for an irritating itch and unnecessary quarantine by the daycare provider.